fl0v/dg-companion/README.md

 Checkout the [CHANGELOG](CHANGELOG.md) for change history.

 ### TODO
+- add static flash box when there is 1 minute left untill turn update
+- auto refresh when turn update ends
 - Planet\ShipYard\Baraks: icon after ship name/soldier to add 999999 in queue input
 - Navigation link for any planet
 - Custom alliance colors (by tag)